-Ethnographic Insight is a research, training and strategy firm specializing in consumer anthropology, ethnography, and user experience.
+Ethnographic Insight is a research, strategy, and training firm specializing in consumer anthropology, ethnography, and user experience.
 It was founded in 2001 by Norman Stolzoff, Ph.D., a pioneer in the field, who imagined how anthropology and ethnography could transform the way businesses understand and engage with their customers.
-With this vision in mind, he assembled an experienced team of cultural anthropologists, UX researchers, and designer thinkers.
+With this vision in mind, he assembled an experienced team of cultural anthropologists, UX researchers (UXRs), and designers.
 Ethnographic Insight is a leader in guiding companies, agencies, and nonprofits toward customer-centricity and innovation.
-EI is a Native American-owned small business.
+EI is a Native American and Woman-owned small business.